microsoft/ISM-Telemetry-for-Finance-and-Operations/README.md

 ### Practical example

-The "MyTelemetryGeneric" class is the fully implemented version of telemetry tracking, lets take that one as an example:
+The "ISMTelemetryGeneric" class is the fully implemented version of telemetry tracking, lets take that one as an example:

 ```
 /// <summary>
-/// Generic telemetry class for My model
+/// Generic telemetry class for ISM model
 /// </summary>
-class MyTelemetryGeneric extends MyTelemetryBase
+class ISMTelemetryGeneric extends ISMTelemetryBase

 {
     public void new()
     {
         super();

-        this.eventId = MyTelemetryEventIds::MyEvent;
+        this.eventId = ISMTelemetryEventIds::ISMEvent;
     }

     // if the log level is set to information it will log the request and response data as wekk as there is an error